Claim: Child's drawing seemingly depicts mom as a pole dancer when in reality she was a Home Depot clerk trying to sell a shovel.

 not necessarily to be shouted in the street.

 This version of the Internet-circulated drawing dates to November 2008, at which time it was accompanied by the tagline, "Don't panic ... mommy works at Home Depot and she's selling a snow shovel in the picture!"
-Our earliest sighting of the letter to the teacher accompanying the drawing is January 2009.
+Our earliest version of the letter to the teacher accompanying the drawing came from January 2009.

 While this cute tale is almost guaranteed to provoke a laugh from even the most curmudgeonly, it's apocryphal.
 As the artist's mother told us, the picture was drawn by her seventeen-year-old daughter, and it was intended to represent a stripper (the Home Depot commentary and the faux letter to the teacher were added to it by others after it was posted on MySpace):